Kavanah for the Different Words of Tehillim

 - that you should feel the fear of God all your days

-- Oyev (enemy) – Hidden enemy, one who hates in his heart and wishes one evil
+- Oyev (enemy) – a hidden enemy, one who hates in his heart and wishes one evil

 As the Pele Yoetz explains [Vol. II, pg.
 289]: